John Drysdale (historian): Post 1969 coup d'état and Singapore

-Drysdale, who was also a businessman and publisher, wrote extensively on the politics and history of Africa and Southeast Asia.
-He founded the Africa Research Bulletin, based in the United Kingdom in 1964, as well as the Asia Research Bulletin, which was published in Singapore in a partnership with the Straits Times Group.
-His book, Singapore Struggle for Success, a history of modern Singaporean society, is still studied by the country's students.
+He also wrote extensively on other regions Africa and Southeast Asia.
+He also founded the Asia Research Bulletin, which was published in Singapore in a partnership with the Straits Times Group.
+Drysdale lived in Singapore for a time and his 1984 book, Singapore Struggle for Success, a history of modern Singaporean society, is still studied by the country's students.